Plant Growth Factors: Plant Hormones

 Explain the science behind the following gardening questions:

-1. A couple of times a year, I sheer my shrubs into nice rounded shapes.
+o A couple of times a year, I shear my shrubs into nice rounded shapes.
 Now my shrubs have large woody stems with a lot of dead branches.
 How do I correct this?

 Another factor in plant growth is the influence of plant hormones.
 Hormones are chemicals produced by plants that regulate the growth processes.